semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## ProjectNotFound

-The placeholder for the 404 error, but for the project page.
+Template for the 404 error, but for a project page.

 ```jsx
 import { ProjectNotFound } from 'intergalactic/errors';